 The result will be the promotion of religion – however much the policy's proponents claim otherwise.
 Those who do not have a strong sense of religious identity will be encouraged to acquire one.
 It will become slightly harder to criticise religion, just as the world desperately needs to make it easier.
 Society will become a little more divided along religious lines.
 And the public will have paid for it all.

-The NSS is planning to write to the cabinet secretary about this issue.
+The NSS has written to the cabinet secretary about this issue.

 Discuss this on Facebook.

 Our news and opinion content is an important part of our campaigns work.
 Many articles involve a lot of research by our campaigns team.
 If you value this output, please consider supporting us today.

 P.S. make sure to check out the related campaigns below.